-What Is Leadership in Management and Why Does It Matter?
+What Is Leadership in Management?
+Skills, Styles, and More

 Leadership in management is about turning vision into reality, obstacles into opportunities, and a group of people into a cohesive team striving for a shared objective.